2021 AMC 10B Fall Problems

 23.

-Each of the sides and the diagonals of a regular pentagon are randomly and independently drawn as solid or dashed with equal probability.
-What is the probability that there will be a triangle whose vertices are among the vertices of the pentagon such that all of its sides have the same stroke type?
+Each of the sides and the diagonals of a regular pentagon are randomly and independently colored red or blue with equal probability.
+What is the probability that there will be a triangle whose vertices are among the vertices of the pentagon such that all of its sides have the same color?

 Answer: D